Deborah & William Hillyard

 ID: W-, W+

-Calculations in 2010 by Professor Christine Davies
+In 2010 Professor Christine Davies

-et al at Glasgow University estimate that the up quark weighs 2.01 +/- 0.14 Mev, and the down quark weighs 4.79 +/- 0.16 MeV.
-The data has yet to be corroborated.
+et al at Glasgow University estimated that the up quark weighs 2.01 +/- 0.14 Mev, and the down quark weighs 4.79 +/- 0.16 MeV.
+The Higgs appears to have a mass around 125 to 126 GeV as at October 2013.

 Characteristics